TaewonKim-Kaist16/Capstone1_2021Spring/README.md

 ### Error
 If large error in relative position or any bug occurs, record the image topic from CoppeliaSim using 'rosbag' command.

-The last test was done with modell F_5_6_4_kinect.ttm.
-This model's camera view changes little bit for a long time.
-Also, you can check map_ver3_with_model_F.ttt scene file.

 ## line_distance